PioRomo/CS151-SimpleBankingApp/README.md

     * Users will be able to withdraw from a selected account.
 Overdraft fees will be enforced if withdrawal amount is greater than current amount in bank account.
 4. Deposit
     * Users will be able to deposit an amount into a selected bank account.
 Amount is limited to $5000 per each deposit.
+5. UML diagram
+    * Diagram showing representing the architecture of the project.
+    *
 Each issue will be worked on from a separate branch, and then pulled into the main branch once review is complete.

 **By Oct 31 midpoint:** GUI will be displayable and functional.
 Application will allow users to create and delete accounts.

 **By project deadline:** Users should then be able to withdraw and deposit from a selected account.
 Entire app should be fully functional.
+UML should be complete.